fb-pixelSkip to main content

 The right angles can dramatically change the feel of a photo.
 A shot taken right in front of the model can complement the slight downward tilt of the head with maintained eye contact.
 This type of angle can accentuate the jawline and look directly into the model's eyes.

-Experiment with angles to discover what works best for your face shape, and rely on the photographer to help frame the shot in a way that emphasizes your best qualities.
+Experiment with angles to discover what works best for you, and rely on the photographer to help frame the shot in a way that emphasizes your best qualities.

 Retouching: Enhancing Without Over-editing

-Plan the Concept: Define the type of shoot (e.g., fashion, commercial) and ensure it matches the model's range.
+Plan the Concept: Define the type of shoot (e.g., fashion, commercial) and ensure it matches your range.

 Collaborate: Communicate with the photographer and team throughout the process.

-Wardrobe: Choose simple, form-fitting outfits that highlight features; avoid distractions.
+Wardrobe: Choose simple, form-fitting outfits that highlight your look; avoid distractions.

-Makeup: Use natural makeup to enhance features, bold only when needed.
+Makeup: Use natural makeup to enhance your beauty, bold only when needed.

 Hire a Pro: Invest in a professional photographer for high-quality results.